Lamar Jackson Player Prop Bets for NFL Week 13 | Baltimore vs. Pittsburgh 12/5/2021

 Matchup vs. Pittsburgh

-- Jackson averages 76.2 passing yards per game in five matchups against the Steelers, 157.3 fewer yards his over/under in Sunday's game.
+- In five matchups against the Steelers, Jackson averaged 76.2 passing yards per game, 157.3 yards below his over/under in Sunday's game.

-- Jackson threw multiple touchdown passes twice over those five outings against the Steelers.
-He threw multiple TD passes against them one time.
+- Jackson threw a touchdown pass twice over those matchups against the Steelers, and threw multiple TD passes against them one time.

-- The Steelers are conceding 251.9 passing yards per game this season, the NFL's 14th-ranked pass defense.
+- The Steelers are allowing 251.9 passing yards per game this season, the NFL's 14th-ranked pass defense.

-- The Steelers' defense is 10th in the NFL, conceding 1.5 passing touchdowns per game.
+- The Steelers have allowed 16 passing TDs this season (1.5 per game), ranking them 10th among NFL defenses.

 Recent Performances